yellhtetaung/Python-Course/README.md

 ## Arithmetic Operators

-Arithmetic should only applied to number type.
+Arithmetic should only apply to number type.

 ### Binary Operator